microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Update the phone number associated with a phone authentication method.
 You can't change a phone's type.
 To change a phone's type, add a new number of the desired type and then delete the object with the original type.
-If a user is enabled by policy to use SMS to sign in and the mobile number is changed, the system will attempt to register the number for use in that system.
+If a user is enabled by policy to use SMS to sign in and the mobile number is changed, the system attempts to register the number for use in that system.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaUserInformationProtection](Update-MgBetaUserInformationProtection.md)
 Update the navigation property informationProtection in users